AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ![The Content Fragment Model console](assets/step-1.png)

 If you wish to navigate here yourself at a later point, it is found using the Adobe icon at the top-left of the page.
 This opens the global navigation of AEM.
-From here you choose the **Tools** tab and then **General** -&gt; **Content Fragment Models**.
+From here, you choose the **Tools** tab and then **General** -&gt; **Content Fragment Models**.

 >[!TIP]
 >